Investigating Data-driven systems as digital twins: Numerical behavior of Ho-Kalman method for order estimation: Method

 \section{Method}

 As briefly aforementioned, the method investigated here is based on the fact that linear systems response values at time $n$ (in the case of discrete systems) are linear combinations of previous values at time $n-k$, for some $n, k\in\mathbb{N}$.
 Therefore, the concept of linear independence is exploited, through the concept of ranks of matrices.
-To achieve this a matrix is formed, given a response $y[n]$, containing translated versions of the response, as shown in Eq. \ref{eq1}.
+To achieve this, a matrix is formed, containing translated versions of the response, as shown in Equation (\ref{eq1}), given a response $y[n]$.

 The order of the system $S$ that had $y[n]$ as a response, is expected to be equal to the rank of this matrix, namely $\rho^{N \times N}=\rho(\tilde{Y}^{N \times N})$.
-Even in the marginal case where the $N$ is taken to be equal to $M+1$, where $M$ is the order of the system, it is evident that the rank of the matrix is equal to the order of the system:
+Even in the marginal case where the $N$ is taken to be equal to $M+1$ (with $M$ being the order of the system) it is evident that the rank of the matrix is equal to the order of the system, as shown in Equation (\ref{eq2}).

-In the next sections, the numerical performance of this algorithm is investigated with respect the complexity of the system; the order itself, the system structure and potential noise interfering.
+In the next sections, the numerical performance of this algorithm is investigated with respect to the complexity of the system; the order itself, the system structure and potential noise interfering.